 If the tip of your nose is wide or bulbous (I hate that word!
 I had to use it though, sorry), draw a “down-facing arrow” once you reach the bottom.
 This will give the illusion of a slimmer tip.

 Step 3: Clean off your brush, or get a new one.

-Step 4: Dip your brush in your highlight powder/cream/ eyeshadow and draw a slender, subtle stripe down the center of your nose.
+Step 4: Dip your brush into your highlighter powder/cream/ eyeshadow and draw a slender, subtle stripe down the center of your nose.
 (See Diagram).

 Step 5: Take a clean fluffy brush or makeup sponge and blend your lines (try not to blend them together though).
 Blend until you can’t see a “line” anymore; just subtle shadows.
 It should look natural!
 Blend Blend Blend!